ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [Arxiv, Self-consistency] [Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency](https://arxiv.org/abs/2508.14314) *Aman Goel et.al.* 19 Aug 2025

+- [Arxiv] [SeSE: A Structural Information-Guided Uncertainty Quantification Framework for Hallucination Detection in LLMs](https://arxiv.org/abs/2511.16275) *Xingtao Zhao et.al.* 20 Nov 2025

+  > Traditional uncertainty methods focus on semantic consistency but overlook the **semantic relationship network among multiple answers**.
+The authors claim this is the first framework to systematically incorporate semantic structural information—such as hierarchy, directionality, and entailment—into LLM uncertainty estimation

 ## Adaptive RAG

 These methods focus directly on the “when to retrieve”, designing strategies and evaluating their effectiveness in Retrieval-Augmented Generation (RAG).